bmyers4495/Bible-Studies/Articles/Deity Of Christ.md

 ## Meaning of Deity

 Though out history, there have been many supposed deities.
 With the history man has of deification, it is quite difficult to nail down a precise definition that encompasses every supposed deity.
-Deities have ranged from beings that are just slightly more than super-human to the omniscient, omnipotent, omnipresent God of the Bible.
+Deities have ranged from beings that are just slightly more than super-human to the omniscient, omnipotent, omnipresent, omni-benevolent of the Bible.

-Yahweh is distinct from all
+YHWH is distinct from all deities in several ways.
+Deities throughout history have been limited in power, knowledge, and love.
+For example, Zeus - the "king of gods" - according to the Greek religion was, on many occasions, outsmarted [^1]